 Most important is the fact that the reticle is illuminated with a red center dot.
 I found that this was perfect for taking my muzzleloader rifle into lowlight environments, like hunts that took place during dusk and dawn (when animals are most likely to be active).

 The reticle is a simple variety that features windage and elevation holdover points and hash marks.
 These are perfect for estimating bullet drop from your muzzleloader rifle.
 While you shouldn’t likely use your rifle beyond 300 yards or so, it’s still an excellent feature for ease of use and overall accuracy.
-It also means you can use this scope for a variety of different rifles, not just your favorite muzzleloader firearm.
+When testing the parallax and magnification range from 3-9x, I did not notice significant issues with parallax under 100 yards.
+The adjustments were smooth and the magnification range was appropriate for.
+You can use this scope for a variety of different rifles, not just your favorite muzzleloader firearm.

 Common Problems and How to Deal with Them